-Based on NOAA data from 2008 to 2021 and adjusting for both underreporting of lobster and Jonah crab landings in the VTR data and some dockside sales of lobster and Jonah crab, we estimate the average annual value of commercial landings from the 180 m wide SouthCoast Wind Brayton Point Export Cable Area to be \$4,150/km2/year (2023\$).
+Based on NOAA data from 2008 to 2021, and adjusting for both underreporting of lobster and Jonah crab landings in the VTR data and some dockside sales of lobster and Jonah crab, we estimate the average annual value of commercial landings from the 180 m wide SouthCoast Wind Brayton Point Export Cable Area to be \$4,150/km2/year (2023\$).
 Of this, about 48% is landed in Rhode Island.

-For the intersection of the Brayton Point Export Cable Area and the 2011 and 2018 Rhode Island Geographic Location Description (GLD) areas, this amounts to annual landed value of \$28,700 (2023\$) in Rhode Island.
+Table 18 summarizes the baseline and estimated exposure values for the intersection of the Brayton Point Export Cable Area and the 2011 and 2018 Rhode Island Geographic Location Description (GLD) areas.
+This area generates annual commercial landed value of \$29,000 (2023\$) in Rhode Island.
 Including indirect and induced effects, these landings generate \$46,000 in annual value in Rhode Island.